Dr. SudheerNeurologist

 It can feel like tooth pain, but if dental treatment does not help and pain is electric and shock-like, a neurologist should assess for trigeminal neuralgia.

 Suffering from Trigeminal Neuralgia?
-Get Expert Help Today.
+Get expert help today.

 Call Now WhatsApp